line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/statements.md

 ### Group by clause

 A group by clause can be represented by groupBy function.
-GroupBy function takes [expressions](expressions.md) as parameters.&#x20;
+GroupBy function takes [Expressions](expressions.md) as parameters.

 ```kotlin
 groupBy(